Commerce Cloud Analytics: How to Measure and Improve Store Performance

 What conversion rate should I target?

-B2C average is 1–3%, B2B average is 5–10%.
-Don’t chase industry averages — measure your own baseline and improve from there.
-A 0.5% improvement in conversion rate can mean significant revenue at scale.
+B2C average is 1-3%, B2B average is 5-10%.
+Don’t chase industry averages.
+Measure your own baseline and improve from there.
+A 0.5% improvement in conversion rate can mean serious revenue at scale.

 How often should I review analytics?

 Weekly for KPIs (conversion, AOV, abandonment).
-Monthly for trend analysis and deeper insights.
+Monthly for trend analysis.
 Quarterly for strategic reviews (channel performance, customer segments, product category performance).
+The weekly rhythm is the one that actually drives action.

 Can I track B2B-specific metrics in Commerce Cloud?